rekki/blackrock/khanzo/README.md

 seeks the forward file (event log) to size(file) - 50mb, this allow all basic operations to be semi constant.

-Imagine a scenario where you are generating 100 errors per second, any conventional log store starts being delayed because it has O(n) where N is the number of events, but this is not the case here, because we just seek to near the end.
+Imagine a scenario where you are generating 100 errors per second, any conventional log store starts being delayed because it has O(n) somewhere, where N is the number of events(oversimplification of course.  could be in log tree merges or sst compactions), but this is not the case here, because we just seek to near the end.

 You can parameterize the queries to specify if you want to start from the beginning (`scan_max_documents: -1` in the query), also things can